Mike Paradinas: History

-Even though the EP was hardly a high sales success, Virgin signed up Paradinas and gave him his own sublabel, Planet Mu, to release his own work and to develop similar-minded artists.
+Even though the EP was hardly a sales success, Virgin signed up Paradinas and gave him his own sublabel, Planet Mu, to release his own work and to develop similar-minded artists.
 (Paradinas later broke with Virgin and in 1998 established Planet Mu as his own independent label.)
 Written into his own contract was a provision for unlimited recording under different names, and during 1995 Paradinas unveiled three aliases and released many albums within less than a year.
 The neo-electro music label Clear released his debut single under the alias Tusken Raiders (named after the Star Wars species) early in the year.
 Clear Records also released the first Paradinas alias album, Jake Slazenger MakesARacket, later in 1995.
 Although they were still audible, the LP ignored the electro influences in favour of some synthesizer figures and the previously unheard influence of jazz-funk.
 Paradinas continued to release solo albums under the aforementioned names as well as Gary Moscheles, and a one-time collaboration with Aphex Twin under the Mike & Rich moniker.

 In 1997, Paradinas made a style change again, mixing experimental electronic music with drum'n'bass, a similar aesthetic path taken by Squarepusher and Aphex Twin.
 During this year he was also touring with popular musician Björk.
-Björk inspired the 1999 album Royal Astronomy, with its mixture of unusual vocals, strings and breakbeat.
+Björk inspired the 1999 μ-Ziq album Royal Astronomy, with its mixture of unusual vocals, strings and breakbeat.
 All of his albums until 2003 were released in the US on the more mainstream label, Astralwerks.

 Under the pseudonym μ-Ziq, Paradinas also released Challenge Me Foolish (2018), Magic Pony Ride (2022), 1977 (2023), and Grush (2024).